 The FLSA does not limit the number of hours that an employee may work, either daily or weekly.
 It simply requires that overtime pay must be paid at a rate of not less than one and one-half (1½) times the non-exempt employee’s regular rate of pay for each hour worked in a work week in excess of the maximum hours applicable to the type of employment in which the non-exempt worker is engaged.
 This usually means overtime for hours in excess of 40 hour per week.
 Of course, overtime payments need not be made to exempt or non-covered workers.
 Only non-exempt employees are entitled to overtime under the act.

 “The FLSA’s workweek for nonexempt employees is generally a fixed period of 168 hours — seven consecutive 24-hour periods” which is established by the employer for each employee.
 29 C.F.R. § 778.105.
 It may begin on any day of the week and at any hour of the day; it need not coincide with the calendar week.
 “The FLSA also provides for the declaration of a longer work period for law enforcement and fire protection personnel.”
 29 C.F.R. § 553.224(a).
-For the purpose of FLSA compliance, “work period” and “workweek” are identical.
+For the purpose of FLSA compliance, “work period” and “workweek” are identical, with the exception being for public safety.

 In computing hours worked, “the FLSA requires that each workweek stand alone.”
 29 C.F.R. § 778.104.
 It does not permit the averaging of hours over two or more weeks, with the exception of police, firefighters, and certain hospital and nursing home employees.
 This is true regardless of whether an employee works on a standard or swing-shift schedule and regardless of whether he or she is paid daily, weekly, bi-monthly, or on another basis.